Children's health (35)

 - see all in Elementary students

 Childhood bullying can have lifelong consequences.
 Listen to your child's concerns.
-Then help your child create a plan to stop bullying in its tracks.By Mayo Clinic staff
+Then help your child stop bullying in its tracks.By Mayo Clinic staff

 Types of bullying

-- Physical bullying includes hitting, punching, kicking and other types of physical harm, as well as destruction of a child's property.
+- Physical.
+This type of bullying includes hitting, tripping and kicking, as well as destruction of a child's property.

-- Verbal bullying includes teasing, name-calling, taunting and racial slurs, as well as spreading gossip or malicious rumors.
+- Verbal.
+Verbal bullying includes teasing, name-calling, taunting and making inappropriate sexual comments.

 The consequences of bullying